-For example, the "Rush" program is for intense and fast relief, which would be good after, say, a long day at the office or travelling.
+For example, the "Rush" program is for intense and fast relief, which would be good after, say, a long day at the office or traveling.

 Compression Airbag Massage

-It also contains airbags in the arms, legs, and feet, as well as seat and back.
+It also contains airbags in the arms, legs, and feet, as well as the seat and back.

 There are two independent pumps for the airbags, so you can use and adjust them in concert or on their own, and you get a full wrap around the legs, ankles, and feet.

-Heat is a beneficial accompaniment to roller or compression massage, as it loosens tight muscles, increases circulation, and improves blood flow.
+Heat is a beneficial accompaniment to roller or compression massage hands, as it loosens tight muscles, increases circulation, and improves blood flow.